Fear, Healing, Pain, Walking Weak & Wounded, Words of Endurance

 who is unable to empathize with our weaknesses,

-but we have one who has been tempted in every way, just as we are—yet he did not sin.
+but we have one who has been tempted in every way,

 Let us then approach God’s throne of grace with confidence,